 - Stipend: $65,000 per year, with health insurance coverage for the fellow

-ACLS invites applications for the fourth competition of the Public Fellows program.
-This year, the program will place 20 recent PhDs from the humanities and humanistic social sciences in two-year staff positions at partnering organizations in government and the nonprofit sector.
+ACLS invites applications for the fifth competition of the Public Fellows program.
+This year, the program will place up to 22 recent PhDs from the humanities and humanistic social sciences in two-year positions at partnering organizations in government and the nonprofit sector.
 Fellows will participate in the substantive work of these organizations and receive professional mentoring.
 Fellows receive a stipend of $65,000 per year, as well as individual health insurance.

 This initiative, made possible by a grant from The Andrew W. Mellon Foundation, aims to expand the role of doctoral education in the United States by demonstrating that the capacities developed in the advanced study of the humanities have wide application, both within and beyond the academy.
 The ACLS Public Fellows program allows PhDs to gain valuable, career-building experience in fields such as public policy, international aid, conservation, arts and culture, and digital media.